JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 ### Custom Charge Drift Model

-The user can implement and use his own drift model.
+The user can implement and use their own drift model.

 The first step is to define a `struct` for the model which is a subtype of `SolidStateDetectors.AbstractChargeDriftModel`: